-- The impact on the character and appearance of the Mayfair Conservation area - The impact on neighbour's amenity with particular regard to privacy and daylight. - The acceptability of the proposed units
+- The impact on the character and appearance of the Mayfair Conservation area - The impact on residential amenity with particular regard to privacy and daylight. - The acceptability of the proposed units

 Objections have been received on design, amenity, highways safety and development density grounds.
-The application has been revised to remove a roof terrace to the east side of the site.
-It is considered that the proposed scheme is acceptable, and it is recommended that conditional planning consent be granted subject to a S106 legal agreement to secure financial contribution towards affordable housing.
+The application has been revised to remove a roof terrace and neighbours have been re-consulted following the submission of a revised sunlight/daylight report.
+It is considered that the proposed scheme is acceptable in design and amenity terms, and it is recommended that conditional planning consent be granted.